diegomiranda02/BERT-for-classification/README.md

 # CREDITS
-The code and inspiration for this tutorial are based on a Kaggle Notebook titled "Fine-Tune BERT for Text Classification".
-We'd like to acknowledge the author of this Kaggle Notebook for their valuable contribution to the community.
+The code for this tutorial is based on a Kaggle Notebook titled "Fine-Tune BERT for Text Classification".
 Link to the Kaggle Notebook https://www.kaggle.com/code/pritishmishra/fine-tune-bert-for-text-classification?scriptVersionId=116951029

 # A Step-by-Step Guide to Text Classification with BERT in TensorFlow
 This article demonstrates a step-by-step guide on how to perform text classification using BERT, a powerful pre-trained language model, and TensorFlow.
 By the end, you'll be able to classify text into different categories based on your specific task.